cnak/cnak.github.io/_posts/2016-07-29-pair-programming.md

 ---
 Priya and I began working the Path to Mastery app a few weeks ago.
 We have spent the majority of the time pair programming.

 It has been technically challenging pairing continuously for 2 weeks with a single person.
 We have learned a lot from each other.
 From our different styles of approaching a problem.
-To the way we implement solution.
+To the way we implement solutions.

 Whilst I believe we have produced higher quality code, I'm  skeptical about the speed of our output.
-I decided to take a deeper look to see whether pair programming really is a productive technique.
+I decided to take a deeper look to see whether pair programming, really is a productive technique.

 ### It produces higher quality?
-There have been empirical studies looking at productivity level and code quality resulting from pair programming.
+There have been empirical studies looking at productivity levels and code quality resulting from pair programming.

 One often cited [academic paper](http://www.cs.utah.edu/~lwilliam/Papers/ieeeSoftware.PDF) is from the XP pioneers R.Jefferies and W.Cunningham.